jetify-com/devbox-examples/cloud_development/maelstrom/README.md

 1. cd into the `maelstrom` directory and run `./maelstrom` to verify everything is working

 1. You can now follow the docs and run the tests in the Maelstrom Docs + Readme.
+You can use `glow` from the command line to browse the docs.

 This shell includes Ruby 3.10 for running the Ruby Demos.
 To run demos in other languages, install the appropriate runtimes using `devbox add`.
 For example, to run the Python demos, use `devbox add python310`.